upewpi/documents/bylaws.md

 3. In order to be eligible to hold office, the member must have been active at time of induction and must maintain active status for the remainder of their elected term.
 4. The confidentiality of all votes should be maintained.
 5. Voting shall be done in the order of: President, Secretary, Treasurer, and all additional officers.
 Voting shall take place between speeches for each position as a heads down hands up vote.
-6. Vacancies in any office shall be filled by special election held at the next general body meeting.
+6. Vacancies in any office shall be filled by a special election held at the next general body meeting.

 ### Section IV: Impeachment